GianlucaBortoli/httpd-log-monitor/README.md

 $ ./bin/httpd-log-monitor -h
 Usage of ./bin/httpd-log-monitor:
   -alertPeriod duration
-    	The period for req/s alerting (default 2m0s) -alertThreshold float
+    	The length of the period for alerting on high traffic conditions (req/sec) (default 2m0s) -alertThreshold float
-    	The req/s alert threshold (default 10)
+    	The threshold for alerting about high traffic conditions (default 10) -logFile string
-  -file string
     	The path to the log file (default "/tmp/access.log") -statsK int
-    	The maximum number of stats to output every period (default 5) -statsPeriod duration
+    	The maximum number of values to output for topK metrics (ie. sections) (default 5) -statsPeriod duration
-    	The period for displaying stats (default 10s)
+    	The length of the period for displaying and computing stats (default 10s)
 ```

-If something wrong happens during the startup phase, the main binary exits with a `panic()` showing
-an error message.
+If something wrong happens during the startup phase, the main binary exits showing an error message.
 For example, this will happen if the log file doesn't exist.

 ## Design decisions
 Some design decisions and trade-offs have been made during the development of this tool.